Bluh7/Spotify-Music-Lyrics-Scraper-API/README.md

 # Spotify Lyrics Scraper API

-API that will use web scraping to get lyrics from spotify with puppeteer.
+Nodejs API that will use puppeteer to scrape music lyrics from Spotify for free

 ## Requirements